Quick Start

 }

-They’re also simpler to use, as they don’t require additional components like texture converters or frame forwarders.
-Both provide a read-only Texture property that stores the camera images.
+It's also simpler to use, as it doesn't require an additional texture converter and provides a read-only Texture property (a Texture2D) that stores the camera images.

-You can create them by calling CameraDevice.CreateSurfaceTextureCaptureSession() or CameraDevice.CreateOnDemandSurfaceTextureCaptureSession(), like so:
+You can create them by calling CameraDevice.CreateGLESSessionAsync(), like so:

-// Create a capture session with the camera at the chosen resolution.
+// Create a GLES capture session with the camera at the chosen resolution.

 {